 Please note that these exercises are best for intermediate to advanced exercisers/athletes, not for beginners.

-Mountain Climber, Renegade Row, Goblet Squat, Lateral Squat, Split Squates, Front Plank, and Back Extension
+Mountain Climber, Renegade Row, Goblet Squat, Lateral Squat, Split Squats, Front Plank, and Back Extension

-Just three of these ten-minute workouts per week will help you to improve your cycling efficiency and power.
+Just doing this ten-minute workout three times per week will help you to improve your cycling efficiency and power.